 Thank you for being a part of the MHC Foundation family.

-[Editor's note: Our OR nurses, Yvonne & Colleen (profiled below), are now among the more than 30 MHC staff who have been redeployed to work in ICUs and acute care at other hospitals during the third wave of COVID-19.
-If you are able, please show your support for our health-care heroes by staying home.
+[Editor's note: Our OR nurses, Yvonne & Colleen (profiled below), were among the more than 30 MHC staff who were redeployed to work in ICUs and acute care at other hospitals during the third wave of COVID-19.
 Click here to read more about the impact of COVID-19 on MHC.]

 During the first wave of the pandemic, members of the operating room (OR) team were reassigned to other program areas at Misericordia, including Colleen Kunderman, registered nurse (RN), who spent two months answering calls on the Health Links – Info Santé COVID-19 line.